 It is an undeniable truth – PECG has delivered unparalleled victories on behalf of Unit 9 supervisors and managers like you.
 Thanks to PECG, Unit 9 supervisors and managers have seen:

-- Salaries go up by at least 100% in the last 17 years, by far the largest increase in state service.
+- Salaries have gone up by more than 103% in the last 18 years, by far the largest increase in state service.

 - CalPERS pensions have been protected.

 - Our health care CoBen benefits are the highest in state service.